8bitkick/SevSegPlus/README.md

 ## Improvements

-- Display now refreshed using timer based interrupts (no need to call in loop)
+- Display now refreshed in the background using timer based interrupts (no need to call in loop)
 - Added 6 segment display support tested on NSA1166 bubble LED display
 - Library calls made a little simpler
 - Some speed optimizations